DIY – How to Hack $30+ Travel Packing Cubes

 - Pat yourself on the back, you’re done!

-Thanks to everyone for your comments and feedback!
-Between your clever points and our real world use, we changed a few things:
+First, thanks to everyone for your comments and feedback!
+Between your clever points and our real world use, we’ve since updated a few things:

-- Our bags started to show pokes and stretching on all areas of the bags.
-So even though the weakest points seemed to be the edges/seams and the top sealing mechanism, we also saw plenty of value in lining the rest of the bag with clear packing tape, including taping over the seal/zipping mechanism of the bag.
+- Our DIY travel packing cubes started to show tears and stretching on all areas of the bags.
+So even though the weakest points seem to be the edges and seams, we also see plenty of value in lining the rest of the bag with clear packing tape, including taping over the seal/zipping mechanism of each bag.

-- Our backpacks (Osprey Manta AG 36 and Review) are round.
-The bags are square.
-This equals wasted space!
-Our conclusion is that while we initially were packing all of our stuff in these cubes, we’re now going to only pack a few things.
-Here’s what changed:
+- Our backpacks (Osprey Manta AG 36 and Review) are round but our DIY travel packing cubes are square.
+This equals wasted space in our packs!
+Our conclusion is that while we initially were packing all of our stuff in these packing cubes, we’re now only packing select items in them.
+Here’s how we’re packing now:

 - Sharp scissors will make your life so much easier when trying to complete this project.
-If you don’t have brand new, super sharp scissors, try cutting with the inner part of the blades for an easier cut.
+If you don’t have brand new, super sharp scissors, try cutting with the part of the scissors where the two blades join for an easier cut.

 - Clean your scissors.
-Use a bit of rubbing alcohol and a napkin to clean the sticky residue off your scissors.
-The tape tends to leave a residue on the scissor blades that builds up over time and causes more difficult and less sharp cuts over time.
+As you work through reinforcing your DIY packing cubes, periodically clean your scissors using a bit of rubbing alcohol and a napkin (or cleaning wipes).
+The tape tends to leave a sticky residue on the scissor blades that builds up over time and causes more difficulty and less sharp cuts over time.

 - Patience!
 As with most DIY projects, patience is key.
-All the videos and picture walkthrough’s make DIY projects look so easy.
-But they’re always more challenging than they look.
-Cutting the tape to the right length, applying it without ripples and bubbles, and applying it straight can be challenging.
+All the videos and tutorials make DIY projects look so easy.
+However, they’re usually more challenging than they look.
+Cutting the tape to the right length, applying it without ripples and bubbles, and getting it straight can be challenging.
 Take your time and soon enough you’ll be doing this project like a pro.
 Perfection is overrated, remember Pareto’s Principal, 20% of the effort will get you 80% of the results.
-Begin with the end in mind and focus on the purpose and functionality first and foremost.
+Begin with the end in mind and focus on your ultimate purpose: reinforcing your DIY packing cubes.
 Your first bag will most likely look like a sad/comical version of your last bag.

-- The non-DIY version is the Scrubba.
-We haven’t tried this, but it's a no-hassle, no-work alternative and at 0.31 lbs (5 ounces), it’s relatively light weight.
+- For those of you that prefer a commercial of the shelf wash bag, you can use the Scrubba.
+We haven’t tried one yet, but it's a no-hassle off the shelf alternative, and at 0.31 lbs (5 ounces), it’s relatively light weight.